Netuitive/zorka-custom-mbean-examples/README.md

 # zorka-custom-mbean-examples
-Examples for collecting metric from custom mbean(s) using the netuitive zorka agent.
+Examples for collecting metrics from custom mbean(s) using the netuitive zorka agent.